mcchadwick/go-keepkey/README.md

     applyPolicy     Enable/Disable a named policy
-    applySettings   Update the label, language, and enable/disable the passphrase changePin       Change or add a pin to the device clearSession    Clear session data such as the pin session and passphrase debugGetState   Get device debug info.
+    applySettings   Update the label, language, and enable/disable the passphrase changePin       Change or add a pin to the device changeWipeCode  Change or add a wipe code to the device clearSession    Clear session data such as the pin session and passphrase debugGetState   Get device debug info.
 This REVEALS SECRETS and can only be used with debug enabled firmware decryptKeyValue Decrypt a value with a given key and nodepath